scenitnatsnoc/scenitnatsnoc.github.io/artifact_three/README.md

 ...
 ```

-By implementing my enhancements, I achieved both of my planned course outcomes, demonstrating my ability to employ strategies for building collaborative environments that support diverse audiences in organizational decision-making within the field of computer science.
+By implementing my enhancements, I achieved both of my planned outcomes, demonstrating my ability to employ strategies for building collaborative environments that support diverse audiences in organizational decision-making within the field of computer science.
 Additionally, I can design, develop, and deliver professional-quality oral, written, and visual communications that are clear, technically accurate, and appropriately tailored to specific audiences and contexts.